The Detector class#

 print(f" {rate_lower * 60 * 60 * 24:.3f} to {rate_upper * 60**2 * 24:.3f} per day")

-Event rate in VIDARR detector:
+Event rate in Prototype detector:

-1.773e-07 to 3.547e-07 per second
+1.155e-07 to 2.311e-07 per second

-0.015 to 0.031 per day
+0.010 to 0.020 per day

 We can plot how the event rate varies with distance from the cask.
+Note you can pass an efficiency argument to the calculate_event_rate method (if not specified it defaults to 1).

 import matplotlib.pyplot as plt